kadolor/wvs/wvs_cli.md

           </button>
         </div>

-        Replace `YOUR_API_KEY` with the Wherobots API Key you previously copied.
+        Replace `YOUR_API_KEY` with the Wherobots API Key that you previously copied.

 ## Run a geospatial query